 The curriculum can be defined as ‘the totality of all that is planned for children and young people throughout their education.’
 This includes:

 - The ethos and life of the school

 - Interdisciplinary learning

 For ideas, advice and materials to further your child’s learning at home, please go to our Parent Zone page.

-Nursery to P7 Curriculum Overviews
+Nursery to P7 Curriculum Overviews (Yearly plans)

 Each year group has their own unique learning journey.
 We hope you find the overview helpful in knowing what will be covered this year.